This article was last updated on December 15 at 9:00 AM Pacific Time.

 On November 10, 2020, Apple announced the availability of new Mac devices based on a custom architecture known as Apple Silicon.
 This article outlines the support of Microsoft 365 and Office 2019 on Apple Silicon devices.

-The latest release of apps including Word, Excel, PowerPoint, Outlook, OneNote, and OneDrive can be installed on devices that are based on the Apple Silicon architecture.
-For the best experience, install the November 2020 release (build 16.43), or later.
+The December 2020 release (build 16.44) provides native support for both Apple Silicon and Intel-based Macs.
+Word, Excel, PowerPoint, Outlook, and OneNote are supplied as a Universal macOS binary, where the Mac operating system will dynamically load the most optimal app components for your device.
 This release of Office includes the latest optimizations for macOS Big Sur, which is the first operating system to support Apple Silicon.

-Are there any performance considerations for running Office under Rosetta 2 translation?
+Is there any reason to run Office under Rosetta 2 translation?